Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 * Photos should be sharp and should resize if necessary for different screen widths (not left with almost blank part of image)
 * Features of the website should not start to overlap each other or drop off the edges of the screen.
 * Website should be simplified for narrow width devices.
-* Website should not appear cluttered, dropdown menus utilised to help with this.
+* Website should not appear cluttered, dropdown menus are utilised to help with this.
 * Website should adapt smoothly when changing between different screen widths.
 * The website should be easy and enjoyable for others to use.

 There are screenshots of responsive design testing [responsive design](assets/docs/responsive_design.pdf)
 ### Improvements to code
-#### General improvements
-The code and website was improved by grouping together each ethos statement with its associated paragraph.
-The statements and paragraphs were separate when the website was first put together.
-This caused problems when adapting the website for responsive design.
-The layout was improved by completely moving the position of ethos statements and paragraphs at smaller screen sizes so that they sat underneath the background hero-image instead of being inside the hero-image.
-If this was not done, the website looked messy.
 #### Testing with code validators
 The website was tested using two code validators:-
 * W3C Markup Validation Service